-“Returning home to Alberta, where everything started for us, is truly a full circle, milestone moment for the band,” said frontman Chad Kroeger.
-“We take so much pride in our Canadian roots and are extremely humbled by this honor.”
+“Returning home to Alberta, where everything started for us, is truly a full circle, milestone moment for the band,” Nickelback frontman Chad Kroeger said in a statement.
+“We take so much pride in our Canadian roots and are extremely humbled by this honour.”